 Don’t be fooled and end up buying cheap herbs or liquorice because they look like hashish, too.
 Take note that hashish also has a pungent, strong odor like weed.
 I’ve learnt this not from the beginning of my smoker life, though – so in case you are having troubles with recognizing hashish, it’s still not the time to start worrying.

 Baked marijuana goodies, including cookies or brownies, are prepared and cooked into food.
 Marijuana can also be used like an herb and added in other types of food.
+In addition, today, marijuana gummies are one of the most popular ways to consume it.
+Legal Delta 9 gummies are made with THC, the psychoactive compound in marijuana that produces the “high” feeling.
+They are available in a variety of flavors, and users can control their dosage by choosing the number of gummies they consume.

 On the other hand, marijuana can also be consumed as a drink, such as adding hashish oil and hashish to milk.
 As cannabis is oil-based, milk serves as a carrier because of its emulsive properties.